fscelliott/docsdonewell/_portfolio/cutting-docs-by-improving-ux.md

 In the end, I'd say I had a hand in 80% of the UI text, and affected a couple of key user interactions.

-Email This
-BlogThis!
-Share to Twitter
-Share to Facebook
-Share to Pinterest

-No comments:
-Post a Comment